Wozniacki pulls a Christmas cracker on boyfriend McIlroy

 McIlroy prompted more giggles from the floor when he said: "You're a better tennis player", to which the Dane replied, "That's not very nice".

-An expensive gift is sure to be heading Wozniacki's way next month with the Northern Irishman having already banked almost $13 million (8.2 million pounds) in official earnings by winning the money-lists on both sides of the Atlantic.
+An expensive gift is sure to be heading Wozniacki's way next month with the Northern Irishman having already banked almost $13 million in official earnings by winning the money-lists on both sides of the Atlantic.

 McIlroy can add $1.33 million to his bulging account by landing the first prize here this week plus a $1 million bonus from the end-of-season prize pool.